Egypt, Jordan & Israel 18 Day Superior First Class Tour

 Hotel Ratings Chart

-Not Included: Flight departures (low cost fares available nationwide), transfers (not included unless airfare is purchased from Pilgrim Tours), gratuities, Egyptian visa ($25 Visa obtained for U.S. and Canadian Citizens).
-Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance.
+Not Included: Flight departures (low cost fares available nationwide), transfers (not included unless airfare is purchased from Pilgrim Tours), gratuities, Egyptian visa ($25 Visa obtained for U.S. Citizens).
+Egypt visa fee is payable upon arrival at the Cairo airport and does not need to be purchased in advance (except for Canadian citizens).
 Jordan visa payments are not required for Pilgrim clients originating from USA, Canada, Europe, Australia, & New Zealand.
 Clients from other countries must be responsible for obtaining Egypt, Jordan, & Israel Visas in advance if required.

 Airport transfers are included only when airfare is purchased from Pilgrim Tours.
 Taxi service is available for those purchasing their airfare elsewhere.